-- Fruits very late in the summer, perfect if you're planning on having fruit right the way through
+- Fruits very late, perfect if you're planning on having fruit right the way through summer

 - A very hardy variety, and reliable too as it flowers later, avoiding late frosts which can destroy the flowers before they set

 - A good aromatic flavour, perfect for making sauces or jam

 - Expect to see moderate yields of mid sized, orange-red Raspberries August into September

 - For a full season, combine with an early summer fruiting variety and maybe even a autumn variety to enjoy Raspberries from June to October!